What is laryngitis?

 What causes laryngitis?

 In most cases, laryngitis develops when you have a viral infection, such as a cold or the flu.
-It can also be linked to pharyngitis and tonsillitis.
-Laryngitis can also be caused by damage to your larynx, for instance if you have strained your voice.
+(Pharyngitis and tonsillitis can also cause it.)
+Damage to your larynx, such as straining your voice, can lead to this laryngitis as well.

-It can occasionally be caused by allergies to dust and fumes, or if you have had a cough for a long period of time.
+Allergies to dust and fumes, or a persistent cough, can occasionally cause it.
 Sometimes, laryngitis can even be caused by acid reflux – when the acid in your stomach rises up into your throat[2].

 Laryngitis is not always infectious.
-However, it can be spread from one person to another when it’s caused by an infection.
+However, when it’s caused by an infection, it can spread from one person to another.

-You can reduce your chances of developing laryngitis in a number of ways, such as by making sure you have your annual flu vaccination.
-You should also practise good personal hygiene, like washing your hands regularly, especially before and after eating, and after you’ve been to the toilet[1].
+You can reduce your chances of developing laryngitis in a number of ways such as by making sure you have your annual flu vaccination.
+Make sure to wash your hands regularly, especially before and after eating, and after you’ve been to the toilet[1].

 You can also minimise your chances of getting ill by avoiding people with respiratory infections, such as colds or the flu, and avoiding irritants, such as dust or smoke.
-You should also keep your alcohol consumption to a minimum and, if you smoke, try to give up[1].
+Try to keep your alcohol consumption to a minimum and, if you smoke, try to give up[1].

 It can also help to refrain from clearing your throat, as this can irritate the larynx, and you shouldn’t shout or sing loudly for long periods of time[2].